grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 Available in Public Preview in Grafana 10.4 behind the `ssoSettingsApi` feature toggle.
 {{% /admonition %}}

-As a Grafana Admin, you can configure your Azure AD OAuth2 client from within Grafana using the Grafana UI.
+As a Grafana Admin, you can configure your Azure AD/Entra ID OAuth client from within Grafana using the Grafana UI.
 To do this, navigate to the **Administration > Authentication > Azure AD** page and fill in the form.
 If you have a current configuration in the Grafana configuration file, the form will be pre-populated with those values.
 Otherwise the form will contain default values.

 After you have filled in the form, click **Save** to save the configuration.
 If the save was successful, Grafana will apply the new configurations.